This is a question we’re asked over and over again. How can you remortgage your home if you have a poor credit score?

 - A considerable purchase.
 Maybe you’re in desperate need for a new car?
 If you need money for a large purchase, remortgaging can be a good option.

-Your bad credit history could be the result of a number of things.
+Your bad credit rating could be the result of a number of things.
 Perhaps you’ve previously missed bill payments, or had mortgage arrears.
 You might even be using a debt management plan to repay what you owe.

 Each adverse event on your credit record will have a different effect on your credit report.
 The more blotches you have on your record, the more reluctant banks may be to lend to you.

-- Low credit score – All lenders will take a look at your credit history before making a decision on your eligibility for a remortgage.
+- Remortgage with a low credit score – All lenders will take a look at your credit history before making a decision on your eligibility for a remortgage.
 A low credit score or poor credit history will certainly affect your chances of securing a loan with most lenders.
 This doesn’t mean that you won’t be able to remortgage with a low credit score, it just means that you will need to go through a specialist lender.
 There a number of lenders out there that will specialise in poor credit remortgages, so speak to a whole market mortgage advisor, instead of putting applications in with numerous banks which may further adversely affect your credit rating.

-- Late mortgage payments or missed mortgage payments – Mortgage arrears can be a serious issue if you are hoping to remortgage, especially if there are other poor credit issues to consider.
+- Remortgage with late mortgage payments or missed mortgage payments – Mortgage arrears can be a serious issue if you are hoping to remortgage, especially if there are other poor credit issues to consider.
 This is because late or missed mortgage payments are deemed as the most severe kind of default, indicating a real risk in the ability of a lender to make their repayments.
 Your eligibility for remortgage with arrears will depend on how historical they are and the size of deposit you have.
 There are poor credit mortgage lenders out there that can help you remortgage even if you have recent arrears on file.

-- CCJ’s – There is an increasing number of lenders that will consider those with County Court Judgements (CCJs).
+- Remortgage with CCJ’s – There is an increasing number of lenders that will consider those with County Court Judgements (CCJs).
 Having a CCJ doesn’t prevent you from remortgaging, with the key factor being the date of the CCJ.
 The longer ago the CCJ was issued the better your chance of being accepted for a remortgage.
 The number of CCJs and whether they were satisfied or unsatisfied will also be taking into consideration for a poor credit remortgage.

 - IVAs – The eligibility criteria for a remortgage with an Individual Voluntary Arrangement (IVA) will differ depending on whether you have a current IVA or a historical one.
 Being in a current IVA can put a limit to your remortgaging options, but lenders can be more flexible as you are not applying for new credit.
 It is certainly possible to remortgage whilst in an IVA or to even pay off and IVA.
 However, if you are hoping for an IVA remortgage, you will need to show a lender that you have been making mortgage payments throughout the IVA for the previous 12-24 months.
 Speak to a lender or advisor who has expertise in bad credit mortgages to better determine your own eligibility.